 - License: Trade appropriate. - Providers of waiver services will have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
-(The company the provider secures the item(s) from can located anywhere.) - Complete standard ODP required orientation. - Have Commercial General Liability Insurance, professional liability errors and omissions insurance. - Have Workers' Compensation Insurance in accordance with state law. - Providers must demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - Comply with Department standards related to provider qualifications.
+(The company the provider secures the item(s) from can located anywhere.) - Complete standard ODP required orientation. - Have Commercial General Liability Insurance, professional liability errors and omissions insurance. - Have Workers' Compensation Insurance in accordance with state law. - Providers must demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

+Comply with Department standards related to provider qualifications.

-Waiver Service Unit Rate Staffing Provider Type Provider Specialty Procedure Code Career Planning: Vocational 53 530 W7071 Assessment 15 min \$18.64 1:1 Employment - Job Finding Career Planning: Job Finding Competitive W7077
+Waiver Service Unit Rate Staffing Provider Type Provider Specialty Procedure Code Career Planning: Vocational Assessment 15 min \$18.64 1:1 53 Employment - 530 Job Finding W7071 Career Planning: Job Finding Competitive W7077

-Place of Service Codes: 02 (Telehealth Provided Other than in Patient's Home), 11 (Office), 12 (Home), 99 (Other Place of Service).
+Place of Service Codes: 02 (Telehealth Provided Other than in Patient's Home), 10 (Telehealth Provided in the Home) , 11 (Office), 12 (Home), 99 (Other Place of Service).
 Electronic Visit Verification?
 No